VED-ER/ryde-uber-clone/README.md

 ## Screenshots

-Below are some screenshots showcasing the various features of Ryde:
+Below are some screenshots of 15+ screens showcasing the various features of Ryde:

 | Home Screen | Booking Screen | Payment Screen |
 |-------------|----------------|----------------|